 COVID-19 Health Inequalities Monitoring for England (CHIME) tool

-The CHIME tool brings together data relating to the direct impacts of COVID-19, such as for mortality rates, hospital admissions and confirmed cases.
+The CHIME tool brings together data relating to the impacts of COVID-19, for factors such as mortality rates, hospital admissions, confirmed cases, vaccinations and life expectancy.

-By presenting inequality breakdowns, including by age, sex, ethnic group, level of deprivation and region, the tool provides a single point of access in order to:
+By presenting inequality breakdowns, including by age, sex, ethnic group, level of deprivation, population density and region, the tool provides a single point of access in order to:

 - show how inequalities have changed during the course of the pandemic and what the current cumulative picture is

 - bring together data in one tool to enable users to access and utilise the intelligence more easily

 - provide indicators with a consistent methodology across different datasets to facilitate understanding

 - support users to identify and address inequalities within their areas and identify priority areas for recovery